Chocolatey

 choco search <package>

-I’ve recently started to use the package search on the website instead as easier to find the relevant package. https://chocolatey.org/packages
+I've recently started to use the package search on the website instead, as it is easier to find the relevant package. https://chocolatey.org/packages

 Choco installs